 When treating patients with chronic ankle instability, our treatment program often includes the following:

-- Run several tests to evaluate the extent of ankle instability
+- Run several tests to evaluate the extent of ankle instability and weakness

 - Recommend proper protection for the ankle during the healing and rehabilitation process